davidly/ntvcm/README.md

     usage: ntvcm [-c] [-p] [-s:X] [-t] <cp/m 2.2 .com file> [filearg1] [filearg2]

-    notes:    filearg1 and filearg2 optionally specify filename arguments for the command -c     don't auto-detect ESC characters and change to to 80x24 mode -i     trace 8080/Z80 instructions when tracing
+    notes:    filearg1 and filearg2 optionally specify filename arguments for the command -b     translate bios console input backspace (BS / 0x08) to delete (DEL / 0x7f).
+            -c     never auto-detect ESC characters and change to to 80x24 mode -C     always switch to 80x24 mode
-              -l     force CP/M filenames to be lowercase (can be useful on Linux) -p     show performance information
-              -s:X   speed in Hz.
+            -d     don't clear the display on app exit when in 80x24 mode -i     trace 8080/Z80 instructions when tracing with -t -l     force CP/M filenames to be lowercase (can be useful on Linux) -p     show performance information at app exit -s:X   speed in Hz.
 Default is 0, which is as fast as possible. for 4Mhz, use -s:4000000
             -t     enable debug tracing to ntvcm.log
-              -v     translate vt-52 escape sequences to vt-100 (calcstar v1.0 needs this) -8     emulate 8080, not Z80
+            -v     translate vt-52 escape sequences to vt-100 -8     emulate the i8080, not Z80
             e.g. to assemble, load, and run test.asm: ntvcm asm.com test
                  ntvcm load.com test
                  ntvcm test.com
+            e.g. to run Star Trek in mbasic in 80x24 mode using i8080 emulation: ntvcm -8 -C mbasic startrek.bas

 Example usage: